 Members of the Hixson family standing by the historical marker are (left to right): Emma and Paul Hixson, and Lauren Hixson Phillips with John and Sheila Hixson.
 (Norm Miller photo)

 By Norm Miller

-Louisiana College honored Carroll and Elizabeth Hixson on its annual Founders Day celebration Oct.
+Louisiana Christian University honored Carroll and Elizabeth Hixson on its annual Founders Day celebration Oct.
 24 by unveiling a historical marker outside the Hixson Student Center.

 “The Hixsons believed that everyone should have access to a Christian education,” LC President Dr. Rick Brewer quoted from the marker.
 “Their gift of the Hixson Student Center testifies to the unified hearts, shared convictions, and exemplary lives of Carroll and Elizabeth Hixson.”

 Brewer said students frequent the center for many reasons, including “to hang out, or go to Starbucks, or stand in line at Chic-fil-A.”

 The Center was named and dedicated in 1994.